- Why would physicians support legalization of a potentially harmful drug?

 Answer: That’s a very important question.
-For decades, 80-90% of American 18-year-olds have reported that they have access to marijuana if they want it, even when it was illegal in all fifty states.
-Prohibition clearly doesn’t keep marijuana away from kids.
+For decades, 80-90% of American 18-year-olds have reported that they have access to cannabis if they want it, even when it was illegal in all fifty states.
+Prohibition clearly doesn’t keep cannabis away from kids.
 But where cannabis is legal for sale to adults, points of access for children and teens decrease.
-Smart regulation of cannabis ensures that the supply chain of marijuana is secure “from seed to sale.”
+Smart regulation of cannabis ensures that the supply chain of cannabis is secure “from seed to sale.”
 In states where cannabis is now legal, it is only sold to adults who can document their age with government-issued identification.
-But in states where it remains illegal, marijuana dealers are perfectly willing to sell it to children and teens.
+But in states where it remains illegal, cannabis dealers are perfectly willing to sell it to children and teens.
 And don’t forget that those dealers also push heroin, cocaine and other more dangerous drugs.

 Today, regulation appears to be working.
 While adult use has increased in legalized states, underage cannabis use appears to remain unchanged overall and among younger adolescents the trend may actually be downward.

 Question: Doesn’t legalization send the wrong message to young people?

 Answer: We don’t want children and teens to think that the legalization of cannabis for adults implies that it’s safe for them.
 But by making it illegal for everyone, we are most definitely sending the message that there is no difference in use by adults and children.
 By creating a legal distinction between use by adults and minors, and by investing cannabis tax revenues into sensible education of children and teens, we can make clear that what is a permissible activity for adults is neither safe nor legal for minors.
 And we know that funding of drug prevention education works—the rates of tobacco use among young people has been falling for many years, even though it remains legal for adults.